tiagomonteiro0715/brain-tumor-analysis/README.md

 Essencially, it takes a dataset of images builds a model that classifies brain images with and without cancer.
 I used tensorflow because it was, in my pint of view, the best machine lerning framework for programming enthusiatis in this subfield.

 Not only I lerned alot about this framework, but also learned in a pratical way machine lerning.
 This projects standout by the code being writeen in a way that is easy to understand.
 And also creates a model that is easy and intuitive  to use.

-add an table of contents
+add an table of contents 333 use thesauros to improve the writing

 -----